shaiss/near-intent-workshop/src/content/intent-anatomy.md

-# Anatomy of a NEAR Intent Transaction
+# Anatomy of a NEAR Intent

 ## Intent Flow Architecture